SUSTechHSAS/multiply-or-release/docs/Checkpoint.md

 ## Summary Description

-Reiterate the summary description of the overall goal of the project (updated as necessary from the Proposal document).
 Rust implementation of a Multiply or Release game using the Bevy crate.
 Example of a Multiply or Release: https://www.youtube.com/watch?v=dL-AK1RSsO4

 The goal of this project is to implement a Multiply or Release game using the Bevy engine.